alicerunsonfedora/grids-apple/README.md

 ## Build from source

+### Build for macOS

 **Requirements**
 - macOS Sequoia (15.0) or later
 - Xcode 16.2 or later

 Start by cloning this repository with `git clone`, then open the Grids.xcworkspace file on your Mac.
 Finally, select the "Grids" target and run the project.

+### Build for Linux/Adwaita

+> **Note**
+> The Linux/Adwaita version is still a work in progress and is not fully
+> featured compared to its macOS counterpart.
+Proceed with caution.

+**Requirements**
+- GNOME Builder
+- Swift v6 or later

+Start by cloning this repository with `git clone`, then open the `GridsAdwaita` project in GNOME Builder.
+Dependencies should be fetched automatically within GNOME Builder.

+Finally, press the Run button in GNOME Builder to build and run the project.

 ## License